rsamec/ptt/README.md

 We can distinguish containers based on whatever visual effects provide

-+ logical (Container, Page) - has no visual effect
++ logical (Container, Page) - has no visual effect - only to grouping logically related components
-+ visual - simple layouting only (Row) - only to grouping logically related components
++ visual - simple layouting only (Row) - e.g. layout visually as seqeuence
 + visual - other visual effect other than simple layouting as background, border, gutters, etc. (BackgroundContainer, Cell, Grid, Table)

 ### Containers components